xiadingZ/video-caption.pytorch/README.md

 - reinforcement learning

 ## Note
-This repository is not maintained, please see my another repository [video-caption-openNMT.py](https://github.com/xiadingZ/video-caption-openNMT.pytorch).
+You can see my another repository [video-caption-openNMT.py](https://github.com/xiadingZ/video-caption-openNMT.pytorch).
 It has higher performence and test score.